PDBeurope/heatmap-component/docs/customization.md

 ### `setAlignment`

-This method controls how column/row indices and names are aligned to X and Y axes, when using `getZoom` and `zoom` methods and `zoom` event.
+This method controls how column/row indices and names are aligned to X and Y axes, when using `getZoom` method, `zoom` method, and `zoom` event.

-Let's demonstrate this on an example of 4 columns, corresponding to X values ("column names") 1, 2, 3, 4.
+Let's demonstrate this on our example with 4 columns, corresponding to X values ("column names") 1, 2, 3, 4.
 Column indices are always 0-based, so 0, 1, 2, 3.

 Default alignment is `'center'`, so the reported value is aligned with the center of the column: